LoopKit/loopdocs/docs/gh-actions/gh-update.md

 After you click on `FastLane Access Token` your screen should be similar to the graphic below.

 !!! question "Your existing <span translate="no">TestFlight</span> builds are fine"
-    The yellow *GitHub* warning by the `Regenerate Token` button is for new builds you make in the future.
+    The yellow <span translate="no">GitHub</span> warning by the `Regenerate Token` button is for new builds you make in the future.

     Previous builds are still available in <span translate="no">TestFlight</span> and are not affected by this action.